 Kate Conradt, Communications Director

 Kate has served as the Solidarity Center’s director of communications since 2010.
-She brings to the position more than two decades of international experience in journalism, advocacy and communications, for organizations that include Save the Children, the Basic Education Coalition and the Economist Intelligence Unit.
+She brings to the position more than two decades of international experience in journalism, analysis, advocacy and communications, for organizations that include Save the Children, the Basic Education Coalition and the Economist Intelligence Unit.
 As lead manager for communications regarding rapid-onset and ongoing-crisis countries and first responder to global emergencies and disasters with Save the Children, she was regularly quoted in or appeared on national and international news outlets including CNN, Associated Press, New York Times, the Wall Street Journal and the International Herald Tribune.
 Kate holds a master’s degree in Hispanic studies and a dual bachelor’s degree in Spanish and journalism.
-She serves on the advisory council for the Department of Modern Languages at Kansas State University and has lived and/or worked in 35 countries.
+She has lived and/or worked in more than 40 countries.
 [LinkedIn]

 Prior to his 2020 appointment to Africa regional program director, Christopher led a staff of 37 in Bangladesh implementing Solidarity Center programs, including garment worker fire and building safety.
 As director of West and Southern Africa programs before that, Christopher led trade union capacity-building programs on anti-trafficking, gender equality, organizing, collective bargaining, leadership development, strategic research and conflict resolution.
 Before employment with the Solidarity Center, Christopher worked for the Service Employees International Union and the American Federation of State, County, and Municipal Employees.
-Christopher holds a doctorate in African-American studies from Temple University in Philadelphia, a master’s degrees in international development from the University of Birmingham in the United Kingdom and a master’s degree in African and African-American studies from the University at Albany, the State University of New York.
+Christopher holds a doctorate in African-American studies from Temple University in Philadelphia, and master’s degrees in international development, from the University of Birmingham in the United Kingdom, and in African and African-American studies, from the University at Albany, the State University of New York.
 [LinkedIn]

 Arina joined the Solidarity Center in 2019, bringing to the position more than a decade of professional experience in international development and social justice tied to external stakeholder relationship building, strategic organizational planning and fundraising.
 Previously she served as development director at Community Preservation and Development Corporation, on urban poverty and affordable housing, and Legacies of War, on the removal of leftover unexploded ordnance in post-war Southeast Asia.
 Before her focus on philanthropy, Arina worked on global supply chain management and social compliance at the Fair Labor Association and the International Labor Organization (ILO), and provided capacity-building training to indigenous people in the Lao and Thai highlands for German development agency GIZ.
 Arina holds a master’s degree in sustainable international development from Brandeis University and a bachelor’s degree in history and anthropology from the University of Heidelberg.
 [LinkedIn]

-Neha Misra, Migration and Human Trafficking Senior Specialist
+Neha Misra, Migration and Human Trafficking Global Lead

 Neha joined the Solidarity Center in 1998 as the deputy country program director in Indonesia, where she managed the Solidarity Center’s counter-trafficking in persons, labor migration and democracy programs.
 Before joining the Solidarity Center, she worked in Bosnia and Herzegovina on postwar elections and democracy, and in the United States as a senior attorney with the U.S. Department of Justice.
 While at the Justice Department, she also served as the president of American Federation of Government Employees (AFGE) Local 3525.
-Neha serves on the executive board of the International Labor Recruitment Working Group and represents the Solidarity Center in the Alliance to End Slavery and Trafficking (ATEST).
+Neha serves on the executive board of the Migration that Works and represents the Solidarity Center in the Alliance to End Slavery and Trafficking (ATEST).
 [LinkedIn]